Dapper Getting Started With a Step-by-Step Tutorial

 MVC controllers are responsible for responding to requests made against an ASP.NET MVC website.
 Let's create a 'CustomerController' with MVC 5 Controller with read/write actions.

-Action, let's add the following code to retrieve all the data from the Customers table.
+In the Controller Index Action, let's add the following code to retrieve all the data from the Customers table.

 // GET: Customer public ActionResult Index() { List<Customer> customers = new List<Customer>(); using (IDbConnection db = new SqlConnection(ConfigurationManager.ConnectionStrings["CustomerConnection"].ConnectionString)) { customers = db.Query<Customer>("Select * From Customers").ToList(); } return View(customers); }